 Get creative with you direct mail marketing campaigns!
 Don't just fire off a boring letter that could get mixed up with a prospective customer's bills.
 You want to create something memorable — something that familiar or maybe even something nobody has seen before.
 Don't be afraid to throw a proverbial party in their mailbox!

 Interactive letters, where your audience needs to do something to reveal a message

 A fantastic example of creative direct mail marketing comes from the team behind World Water Day's campaign.
 Their aim was to raise awareness about the event, but they opted to create a direct mail with words that only became visible when soaked in water.

-Not only did this direct mail campaign explain their aim creatively, but it became an interactive piece of content.
-Interactive content has been proven to generate 2x more conversions than its passive alternative.
-Genius, right?
+Not only did this direct mail campaign explain World Water Day's campaign aim creatively, it also became an interactive piece of content.
+Interactive content has been proven to generate 2x more conversions than the alternative.
+That's pretty genius, right?

-The second way to ensure your direct mail marketing campaign is a success is to make your audience feel something.
+The second way to ensure your direct mail marketing campaign is a success is to make your audience feel something — any type of emotion.
+After all, there's such a wide range of them.
 Emotion has been the marketer's secret weapon for years.
-Various studies show that people rely on emotions, not just logical information, to make buying decisions.
+Various studies show that people rely on emotions, not just logical information or data, to make buying decisions.